teslamate-org/teslamate/README.md

 ### Docker (recommended)

-The recommended way to install an run TeslaMate is to use Docker.
+The recommended way to install and run TeslaMate is to use Docker.
 Create a `docker-compose.yml` file and replace the necessary `environment` variables:

 ```YAML